TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 ## Common Pitfalls

-Here is a list of the common *novice misperceptions* that cause breakout boards to go off in flames and sad faces:
+Here is a list of common *misperceptions* that can cause breakout boards to go off in flames:

 * **Maximum Current:** The *maximum* current is **5A or the maximum handling power of the board** - *whichever is **lower***.
 The boards discussed here handle a maximum power of **50W** (up to **75** when proper heat sinks are added).
   * **50W** allow a current of **10A** at **5V** output.
 The absolute maximum *current* for the *XL4015* is **5A** though.
 So at **5V** output, the maximum current is **25W**.